goingforbrooke/spotty_bagel/README.md

 # Usage

 Run `spotty_bagel` in your terminal when there's a song on that you like and it'll open (and start playing) in Spotify.

+# Future

+Add CLI flag to opt out of VLC pausing